Basic (film): Critical response

+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert wrote that it was "not a film that could be understood", and that "It is all smoke and no mirrors.
 If I were to see it again and again, I might be able to extract an underlying logic from it, but the problem is, when a movie's not worth seeing twice, it had better get the job done the first time through."
+Christopher Smith of the Bangor Daily News gave the film a D, saying, "The film tries too hard to be something it isn't - a smart, crafty little cross between The Usual Suspects, Rashomon and The General's Daughter as directed by John Woo after taking one heady snort of glue."
+Rob Blackwelder of SPLICEDwire explained that the film was "so full of cheap red herrings that watching it feels like gorging on a Long John Silver's all-you-can-eat buffet."

+Elvis Mitchell of The New York Times gave the film a scoring of one out of four, saying, "Someone decided to put Rashomon in a Cuisinart along with A Few Good Men, The Usual Suspects and A Soldier's Story, and hit the pulverize button while forgetting to replace the top."
 Marjorie Baumgarten of The Austin Chronicle commended Travolta and Jackson for delivering "a couple of fun, over-the-top moments" and Ribisi for scenery chewing "like nobody's business", but felt the film comes across as a "preposterous" mess, saying, "It begins in a muddle and ends in confusion.
 In between, Basic takes more silly twists than any that might be on display at a Chubby Checker look-alike contest."

 Chuck Randolph of Slant Magazine was mixed on the overall cast's performances, commended McTiernan's "efficient technical direction", and criticized the multiple twist endings for putting the film's "straightforward" action thriller story into "kindergarten territory", saying that "Basic is actually boiled down to the most uncomplicated of summations: it makes absolutely no sense."

 Leonard Maltin's Movie Guide gave it two stars out of four and wrote that the film "keeps adding layers of confusion so that it becomes less interesting as it goes along!
 The final "twist" seems to negate the entire story, like a bad shaggy-dog joke."